 This chapter covers a short walkthrough which can be used as a check list to install and get grommunio started.

-- Download the installation ISO from https://download.grommunio.com/appliance/grommunio_Appliance.x86_64-latest.install.iso.
-The installation image is a hybrid installation image which also allows to be transferred to a USB stick with USB imaging tools, such as https://rufus.ie.
+Download the installation ISO from https://download.grommunio.com/appliance/grommunio.x86_64-latest.install.iso.
+The installation image is a hybrid installation image which also allows to be transferred to a USB stick with USB imaging tools such as GNU ddrescue or https://rufus.ie.

 For the installation of grommunio (or using the grommunio Appliance), the following minimal requirements apply: